rss logo

 ArchLinux logo

 I will describe how I install ArchLinux on my personal desktop.
-Hopefully, this guide will prove useful not only to others but also to you!
+Hopefully, this guide will be useful to both others and yourself!

-However, when it comes to servers, I prefer using Debian instead of ArchLinux.
+However, for servers, I prefer Debian over ArchLinux.
 But that's a different topic altogether.

 Note: This tutorial draws significant inspiration from the official installation guide: https://wiki.archlinux.org.